 Wireless transmitter, 4-pole 3.5mm cable, micro USB charging cable

-The level of build quality when it comes to the Arctis 7 is not just evidenced in its look, but also in how it feels.
-With the earcups clad in a soft, velvety rubber coating and the ear pads covered in super soft fabric, they feel like a high-end item.
+The level of build quality when it comes to the Arctis 7 is not just evident in its visual identity, but also in how it feels.
+With the earcups clad in a soft, velvety rubber coating and the ear pads covered in super soft fabric, they feel like a high-end piece.

 This wide aluminum band is a design element that sets the Arctis 7 apart from its plastic predecessors.
 The fabric head strap also winds its way through the band to cover the top of it.
 With a wide range of replacement straps available to buy, this design feature means you can make your Arctis 7 your own and liven it up in the absence of any flashy RGB lighting – more on that later.